CirroBuild/FrostiDocs/docs/reference/sql/with.md

 Where:

-- `subQueryName` is the alias for the sub-query
+- `alias` is the name given to the sub-query for ease of reusing
 - `subQuery` is a SQL query (e.g `SELECT * FROM table`)
-- `mainQuery` is the main SQL query which involves the `subQuery` using its alias.

 ## Examples